Psychedelic/DIP721/spec.md

 Approvals granted by the `approve` function are independent from the approvals granted by `setApprovalForAll` function.

-If the approval goes through, returns a `Nat` that represents the CAP History transaction ID that can be used at the `transaction` method.
+If the approval goes through, returns a `nat64` that represents the CAP History transaction ID that can be used at the `transaction` method.

 ```
-setApprovalForAll : (principal, bool) -> (variant { Ok : nat; Err : NftError });
+setApprovalForAll : (principal, bool) -> (variant { Ok : nat64; Err : NftError });
 ```

 <br>